 The Tasmanian Government is running free community clinics across the State.
-These clinics give the Pfizer vaccine.
+These clinics give the Pfizer and flu vaccines.

 Community clinics may be in place for a limited time, before moving to other locations and communities.
 Other community clinics are in more permanent locations.